DIY Quadcopter Guide – How to Build a 250mm Racing Drone

 So the mail came today and all those parts you ordered two, three weeks ago have finally arrived.
 Your DIY Quadcopter journey can finaly start.
 As you rip open the boxes feeling like Christmas morning your looking at these parts, and you're a little puzzled.
-Well, no worries, in this guide we’ll walk you through one of many ways to show you how to assemble your Drone Racer and get you and your little beast up in the sky.
+Well, no worries, in this guide we’ll walk you through one of many ways to show you how to assemble QAV250 Drone Racer and get you and your little beast up in the sky.

 Excerpt from Porco FPV Racing